eps0003/EasyUI/README.md

 - **Familiar**: The standard UI components provided out of the box match KAG's iconic style.
 - **Responsive**: Components can be dynamically resized and containers will adjust accordingly.
 - **Extensible**: Components can easily be inherited to alter the look or behaviour to fit your needs.
-- **Effortless**: Integrate a fully-featured UI experience seamlessly into any mod with a single #include.
+- **Effortless**: Seamlessly integrate a fully-featured UI experience into any mod with a single #include.

 ## Example